kinobii/kinostore/README.md

 ### 3️⃣ **Install Apache or Nginx Web Server**
 Once inside the VM, install Apache or Nginx Web server.
-In my case, I used Nginx, but it's the same thing.
+In my case, I used Nginx, but it's the same thing but stick to one.
 I used the following command to install Nginx

 ```bash